-Termination benefits include entitlements as outlined under the City Parklands Enterprise Bargaining Agreement.
-No termination benefits were paid in respect of KMP for the 2020 and 2021 financial years.
+Termination benefits include entitlements as outlined under the City Parklands Enterprise Bargaining Agreement. \$59,265 was paid in termination benefits to KMP for the 2022 and no benefits paid in the 2021 financial years.

 c) Transactions with Brisbane City Council